-Generally the property was found to be in an acceptable condition commensurate with age and type.
+Generally the property was found to be in acceptable condition commensurate with age and type.
 There are some items of repair and maintenance required.
+There is evidence of previous movement noted within limitations of our inspection we found no evidence to suggest that the movement appears serious and there are no obvious signs of recent movement having occurred.